What is a Gross Lease, a Double Net Lease, and a Triple Net Lease in Commercial Real Estate?

 What is a Triple Net Lease (NNN)?

 A triple net lease stipulates that the tenant is responsible for paying for insurance, property tax and common area maintenance (CAM) expenses along with the rent.
-Triple net leases are sometimes abbreviated to NNN, for example next to a property listing.
+Triple net leases are sometimes abbreviated to NNN in a property listing.

 A triple net lease not only reduces the financial burden but also transfers the financial risks from the landlord to the tenant.
 Should any of the three expenses (insurance, property tax or CAM) increase then the landlord will not have to absorb the cost, which would affect the properties profitability.